nukesz/nukesz.github.io/content/post/design-environment.md

 I prefer to use the command line tools only, so just go to [android developer] (https://developer.android.com/studio/) page, scroll to the "Command line tools" only section and download the linux zip.
 ```
+$ mkdir ~/dev/android-sdk
 $ unzip sdk-tools-linux-*.zip
-$ mv tools/ ~/dev/tools/android/sdk-tools
+$ mv tools/ ~/dev/android-sdk/tools
 ```
-We can repeat the same steps as we did for gradle, to create the ANDROID_HOME and add the binaries to the path.
+We can repeat the same steps as we did for gradle to create the environment variables and add the binaries to the path.
 ```
+export ANDROID_HOME=~/dev/android-sdk
-export ANDROID_HOME=~/dev/tools/android/sdk-tools
+export ANDROID_TOOLS=$ANDROID_HOME/tools
-export PATH=$PATH:$ANDROID_HOME/bin
+export PATH=$PATH:$ANDROID_TOOLS/bin
 ```
 Verify the installation by running the `sdkmanager`.
 ```